-A GDPS Active/Active Continuous Availability solution workspace does not have data
+A GDPS Active/Active Continuous Availability solution workspace has no data

-A GDPS Active/Active Continuous Availability solution workspace does not have data.
+A GDPS Active/Active Continuous Availability solution workspace has no data.
 This can happen because the data collection for the workspace was not properly configured.
 The workspaces are populated based on the ACTIVEACTIVE and TEMA towers and the ACTIVEACTIVE subtower statements in the CNMSTYLE member.
 No data is displayed in these workspaces unless the appropriate TEMA tower or subtower is enabled.
-Table 168 shows the data collection tower or subtower, the default data collection autotask, and the display tower or subtower that must be defined for the workspaces.
+Table 170 on page 502 shows the data collection tower or subtower, the default data collection autotask, and the display tower or subtower that must be defined for the workspaces.